omin23/Monitoring-The-Future-Analysis/README.md

 behaviors, attitudes, and values of adolescents.
 The MTF survey has proven instrumental in the development of prevention programmes, public health policies and educational campaigns.

+In this study, our central question is **How does the quality and quatity of a person's social interations determine thier Political Leaning**.
+Here we will use Data Analysis processes to identify how ...

-In this study we attempt to develop a classification model that predicts the political leaning of an adolecent based on the quality and quantity of thier social interations.
+Finally, we will develop a classification model that predicts the political leaning of an adolecent based on the quality and quantity of thier social interations.

 ## Workflow